What Will An FBI Investigation Into The Kavanaugh Accusations Do?

 An emotional and history-making Senate Judiciary Committee hearing on Thursday has yielded a much-needed compromise: the panel agreed to recommend Brett Kavanaugh for a full Senate vote on the condition that the final vote does not take place until after a one-week FBI background investigation.
 In response, President Donald Trump has ordered an investigation.

 When the explosive allegations first emerged, many Democrats demanded the FBI get involved.
 Kavanaugh has already undergone background checks during the nomination process; however, with all of the new accusations of past sexual misconduct, this supplemental probe has been deemed necessary.
-Republican Senator Jeff Flake’s last-minute change of heart helped swing the panel in favor of launching the investigation, though he will likely still vote in support of Kavanaugh.
-It’s possible that two women approaching Flake in a Senate elevator, telling him his actions tell women that “assault doesn’t matter” could have influenced his decision to call for an investigation.
+Republican Senator Jeff Flake’s last-minute change of heart helped swing the panel in favour of launching the investigation, though he will likely still vote in support of Kavanaugh.
+It’s possible that two women approaching him in a Senate elevator, telling Flake his actions tell women that “assault doesn’t matter” could have influenced his decision to call for an investigation.

 Advertisement